guykisel/inline-plz/DEVELOPMENT.md

 # Adding New Linters

-You've got a new tool for helping improve codebases?
+You've got a new tool for helping improve code bases?
 Why let's get 'er supported within `inline-plz`.
 Here's where you'll need to look to get your awesome new tool added in with all the others:

 `inline-plz` uses external linters, typically installed as their own command line utilities.
 To simplify the use of those linters by `inline-plz` users, we request that you implement an installation process